-[The Irony of Life series began as an escape from the challenging situation I created when I listed my house to sell out of fear and then learned about the virus in China on February, 2020.]
+[The Irony of Life series began as an escape from the challenging situation I created when, out of fear, I listed my house to sell and then learned about the virus in China in February, 2020.]

 On Sunday, April 5, 2020, the man downstairs, a certified contractor who lived in Alaska for twenty-two years, pounded on the outside east wall of my apartment.
 I grabbed my camera, stood on the stairs, and took photos of him.
 The owners had said they would work only on regular business hours: Monday through Friday, which, by the way, is the ordinance in this town.